Last Updated on

-You are your child’s biggest advocate, and in order to do your job, you must know their needs inside and out.
-You need to make sure that you attend teacher conferences, talk to your child about their day every single afternoon, and study their schoolwork and grades carefully.
+You are your child’s biggest advocate, and in order to do your job well, you must know their needs inside and out.
+You need to make sure that you attend teacher conferences, talk to your child about their day each afternoon, and review their schoolwork and grades carefully.

-Your parental intuition will kick in if something is not right, and if you feel like change is needed, there are resources available to help in making that decision.
-Make an appointment with the school guidance counselor, and discuss with him or her your suspicions about your child.
-A trip to the pediatrician also can’t hurt to make sure there isn’t a deeper issue going on, such as a learning disability.
+If you feel like something is not right, and that some change is needed, there are resources available to help you in making that decision.
+I encourage you to have this be a two-way conversation with your child.
+Ask them what they would like.
+I also encourage you to make an appointment with the school guidance counselor and discuss your concerns with them.
+A trip to the pediatrician would also be helpful in ruling out a possible deeper issue going on, such as a potential learning disability.

 The internet is a great resource and can provide a list of questions that you need to answer before jumping into this decision.
-Also, make sure to look up some local homeschool groups and set up a meeting with a parent.
-No one else will be able to provide insight into homeschooling like someone who is already living the experience.
+Also, make sure to look up some local virtual school or homeschool groups and set up a meeting with a parent.
+No one else will be able to provide insight into homeschooling quite like someone who is already living the experience.

 What Would Homeschool Entail?

 If you’re wondering: “Is homeschool best for your child?”
 Then part of answering that question is how much effort it will take for your child and yourself.
 A big thing to consider is that if you choose to homeschool, you should designate an area of your home as the actual schooling area.
 You will need to purchase the typical school supplies you need, such as pencils, paper, and books.
 A chalkboard or dry erase board would be an added bonus.
 As anyone who has worked with me will tell you, I am a big advocate for incorporating learning into a child’s natural daily life.